civitz/civitz.github.io/_posts/2017-11-09-sd-card-readonly-stupid-but-works.md

 ---
 layout: post
-title: If it's stupid but it works, it's not stupid.
+title: If it's stupid but it works, it's not stupid
 tags:
   - raspberry
   - microsd